Kichwa language: Vocabulary

+Media

 Music

 A band from Ecuador, "Los Nin", which raps in Kichwa and Spanish, has toured internationally.
 The band hails from the town of Otavalo, which is known for its traditional music.

 The Ecuadorian band "Yarina", which sings in Kichwa and Spanish, won Best World Music Recording with their album "Nawi" in the 2005 Native American Music Awards.

 In the Ecuadorian diaspora, the radio station Kichwa Hatari works to revive use of the Kichwa language, music, and culture in the United States.